Dominic-wells/Milestone-Project-2/README.md

 - This was met by providing a password strength tester.

-2. As a first-time visitor, I want the site to be easy to navigate, easy to understand and visually pleasing, so that I can find the information I need and have a pleasant experience whilst doing so.
+2. As a first-time visitor, I want the site to be easy to navigate, easy to understand and visually pleasing so that I can find the information I need and have a pleasant experience whilst doing so.

 - This was met by providing a minimalist approach to the site and correct use of headers (h1,h2) etc

-3. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about password security, so I can make better security related decisions in the future.
+3. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about password security, so I can make better security-related decisions in the future.

 - This was met by providing text and best practice rules throughout the site